 Special Notice Regarding NTTF Sabbatical

 Eligibility to be considered for sabbatical leave requires six years as a career NTTF at the University of Oregon, and only those career NTTF who have been promoted and who have appointments at .5 FTE or greater may apply for a sabbatical (to commence after the sixth year).
-Previous service as an adjunct, pro tem, or visiting faculty member does not typically count toward eligibility for sabbatical leave.

 Faculty members should check with their specific school or college for deadlines and processes related to sabbatical applications.

-- Sabbatical Application with original signatures
+- Sabbatical Application with faculty member signature.

 - Current curriculum vitae